Skip to main content

 Engineering Statics: Open and Interactive

-For each scalar component, determine the direction of the corresponding moment vector.
+For each scalar component, determine whether the moment is clockwise or counterclockwise, and apply the right-hand rule to determine the direction of the corresponding moment vector.

 1. \(\displaystyle M_1 = \Nm{30}\)